 Unfortunate gaming revenue trends to continue

 So far, there is no announced reopening plan for any brick-and-mortar casino, even those in areas less affected by COVID-19.
-With most mainstream sports still forming their own plans of return, it’s likely the healthy gaming revenue streams won’t bounce back for some time.
+With most mainstream sports still forming their own plans to return, it’s likely that gaming revenue streams won’t bounce back for some time.

-As a result, May revenue numbers should follow the same basic patterns that presented in April.
+As a result, May revenue numbers should follow the same basic patterns that appeared in April.
 Unfortunately, the same might go for June.
-But surely, PA gaming companies will feel these economic effects long beyond the immediate reopening of casinos.
+And PA gaming companies are sure to feel these economic effects long after the casinos reopen.